privatenumber/pkg-size.dev/README.md

 ### What was this project inspired by?
 Major thanks to [Package Phobia](https://packagephobia.com) & [Bundlephobia](https://bundlephobia.com).

 I used to use both services often, but I always wished to see the their results on a single page.
 I also wanted more insights.
 For example: What dependencies do the packages install?
-And what are the bottlenecks?
+Which dependency is the largest?
+And, why is it installed?

 I thought of making that tool serveral times but I was conflicted by the idea of server maintenance and costs, until I discovered [WebContainers](https://webcontainers.io).